Social Effects of Alcoholism: Don’t Put The Family At Risk

 - Increased risks for mental illness

 Children of alcoholics also have an increased chance of developing their alcohol problems in later life.
-Researchers place the level of risk at anywhere from four to nine times greater than the risks for children not raised by alcoholic parents.
+Researchers place the level of threat at anywhere from four to nine times greater than the risks for children not raised by alcoholic parents.

 - Fetal alcohol syndrome, or FAS

-- Alcohol-related birth defects, or ARBD
+- Alcohol-related congenital disabilities, or ARBD

-- Alcohol-related neurodevelopmental disorder, or ARND
+- An alcohol-related neurodevelopmental disorder, or ARND

 - Partial fetal alcohol syndrome, or pFAS

 Each of these incurable conditions has its specific effects on the course of average growth and development.
 Common problems linked to the presence of a fetal alcohol spectrum disorder include: